digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 In a real world scenario, you will want to use a dedicated YAML manifest to define each HPA.
 This way, you can track the changes by having the manifest committed in a Git repository for example, and come back to it later easily to perform changes.

-Next, you're going to discover and test HPAs, by looking at two different scenarios: one where constant load is present, and the other one where variable load is created for the application under test.
+Next, you're going to discover and test HPAs, by looking at two different scenarios: one where constant load is present, and the other one where external load is created for the application under test.

 ## Step 3 - Creating and Testing HPAs using Metrics Server

-Following HPA experiments are based on two real world scenarios (more or less):
+Following HPA experiments are based on two scenarios:

-1. An application deployment that puts a constant load on the CPU (using some intensive computations).
+1. An application deployment that creates constant load by performing some CPU intensive computations.
-2. A web application that creates variable load, by increasing/decreasing the number of HTTP requests in a short time.
+2. You will launch a shell script which varies the number of HTTP requests hitting a web application over time.

 ### Scenario 1 - Constant Load Test

-In this scenario, you will create a sample application deployment which performs some math computations via python code.
-The sample code is shown below:
+In this scenario, you will create a sample application implemented using Python, which performs some CPU intensive computations.
+The Python code is shown below:

 ```python
 import math